AffiliateWP/affiliatewp-affiliate-info/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 1.0.4 =
+* New: Compatibility with the Custom Affiliate Slugs pro add-on
+* Fix: Affiliate info not being retrieved on first page load due to a recent change in AffiliateWP

 = 1.0.3 =
 * Fix: Affiliate ID was not being retrieved correctly when a static front page is used.